 I was afraid of uncertain future.
 Not knowing Tomorrow gave me laser-focus on the security of the job I had RightNow.

-Some time in the Spring – I don’t know how or why – whatever blindfold of fear that I had pulled tight across my plastic surgically enhanced eyes momentarily slipped off.
+Some time in the Spring of 2007 – I don’t know how or why – whatever blindfold of fear that I had pulled tight across my plastic surgically enhanced eyes momentarily slipped off.
 I broke free.
 Almost.
 I almost rescued what was left of a soul that had shriveled into a vodka-soaked pickle.
 “They” reacted quickly to my attempted escape, though, and upwardly heaved armfuls of money in my direction.
 The money fell like a blinding snowstorm, and when the air finally settled, I let two little dollar signs staple both eyes closed.
 Again, I was fettered to my laptop, imprisoned in darkness the radius of a wi-fi connection, furiously fighting to keep up with work that was coming at me at the speed of the Internet.

 My eyes were closed so I wouldn’t have to look at myself, at what I had let myself become, but they weren’t closed so tightly that they didn’t let fall a tear or two.
 Or three.
 All through the summer and into autumn, I was re-living that scenario in the first paragraph every morning.

-This past week I finally admitted to myself out loud what I tried to keep silent under a weak shell of “success.”
+Months after going back, I finally admitted to myself out loud what I tried to keep silent under a weak shell of “success.”
 Though I knew the industry inside and out, though I knew our product would be the one to breakthrough, though I knew the function in which I was working was the perfect 100% utilization of my natural talent, education, and passion, I knew I was in the wrong place.
 I didn’t belong.

 They weren’t the “they” who have been waiting for me.